jonatack/cl-kraken/README.md

 ## Dependencies

-CL-KRAKEN imports a small number of functions from the following Common Lisp libraries: DEXADOR, YASON, QURI, LOCAL-TIME, IRONCLAD, and CL-BASE64.
+CL-KRAKEN imports a small number of functions from the following Common Lisp libraries: DEXADOR, JSOWN, QURI, LOCAL-TIME, IRONCLAD, and CL-BASE64.

 ## Portability